karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

 The directory structure for Jenkins Shared Libraries is a recommended convention, but it's not strictly mandatory.
 However, following the recommended structure helps maintain consistency, readability, and organization across different projects.
 The structure remains the same regardless of the programming language or project type (e.g., Node.js, Java, Python).

-- [ ] Task 1: Create a new branch for the Jenkins Shared Library
+- [ ] Task 1: Create a new repository for the Jenkins Shared Library
-  - Open your application repository on GitHub.
-  - Create a new branch named "jenkins-shared-library" (or any other suitable name) from the main branch.
+  - Go to your GitHub account and create a new repository for the Jenkins Shared Library.
+  - Choose a meaningful name for the repository, such as "jenkins-shared-library".
-  - Clone the repository to your local machine, if you haven't already.
+  - Initialize the repository with a README file.
-  - Switch to the newly created branch:

-    ```bash
-    git switch -c jenkins-shared-library
-    ```

 - [ ] Task 2: Set up the directory structure for the Jenkins Shared Library
   - Clone the newly created Jenkins Shared Library repository to your local machine.